-1 Working knowledge of national or foundation stage curriculum and other relevant learning programmes/strategies.
-2 Working knowledge of school policies on Child Protection, Health and Safety, Behaviour, Teaching and Learning and other integrated working processes 3 Understanding of classroom roles and responsibilities.
-4 Excellent ICT skills and the proven ability to use them effectively to support learning.
-5 Able to relate well to children and adults and in particular able to establish positive relationships with pupils.
-6 Able to respond positively and effectively to unexpected problems and situations.
-7 Able to work with minimal supervision.
-8 Able to work constructively as part of a team and with a flexible approach to work.
+Change Livis 24 5 Behaviour and other integrated working processes.
+Understanding of classroom roles and responsibilities.
+Good ICT skills and the ability to use them effectively Able to relate well to children and adults and in particular able to establish positive relationships with pupils.
+Able to respond positively and effectively to unexpected problems and situations.
+Able to work constructively as part of a team and with a flexible approach to work.
+Good sense of humour Excellent listening, verbal, communication and writing skills.